 Whether you are testing native apps or HTML5/web interfaces for iOS, Android or other platforms, the tools, books and online resources listed here will help you get started with mobile testing and related best practices.

-PRO TIP: A tool I’d like to mention that you can share with anyone who wishes to test their Android app is Monkop.
+Tip: A tool I’d like to mention that you can share with anyone who wishes to test their Android app is Apptim.
 It’s a no-hassle way to troubleshoot your app.
-All you have to do is upload your .apk file and Monkop will test it on real devices for functionality, performance, compatibility, etc.

 7. Take an Online Course to Learn Skills High in Demand